-Now, more than 40 years later, HBO Max will retell the story of a Texas housewife who brutally murdered her friend.
-Elizabeth Olsen will portray Montgomery in the limited series called Love and Death, which is set to premiere in late 2022.
+Over 40 years later, HBO Max is retelling the story of a Texas housewife who brutally murdered her friend.
+Elizabeth Olsen portrays Montgomery in the limited series called Love & Death.

 Here are five things to know about the real-life Candy Montgomery.